 - 1.1 The Civil Service is the backbone of the Government of the Hong Kong Special Administrative Region.
 It is responsible to the Chief Executive.
 It supports the Chief Executive and the Government of the day in formulating, explaining and implementing policies; conducting administrative affairs; delivering public services; and undertaking law enforcement and regulatory functions.
-It serves the community, and contributes to the effective governance and stability and prosperity of Hong Kong. - Article 99 of the Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China (hereafter referred to as "the Basic Law") states "....
+It serves the community, and contributes to the effective governance and stability and prosperity of Hong Kong. - 1.2 Article 99 of the Basic Law of the Hong Kong Special Administrative Region of The People's Republic of China (hereafter referred to as "the Basic Law") states "....
 Public servants must be dedicated to their duties and be responsible to the Government of the Hong Kong Special Administrative Region".
 Article 60 of the Basic Law states "The head of the Government of the Hong Kong Special Administrative Region shall be the Chief Executive of the Region...".
-Article 48 provides that the "Chief Executive of the Hong Kong Special Administrative Region shall exercise the powers and functionsto appoint or remove holders of public office in accordance with legal procedures....".
 Civil servants, being a key component of the public service, have the constitutional role to give their best in serving the Chief Executive and the Government of the day. - 1.3 Civil servants are appointed, managed and promoted on the basis of merit and in accordance with the principles of openness and fairness and with the prevailing rules and regulations applicable to the Civil Service.
 They are subject to the prevailing disciplinary system for the Civil Service, under which allegations of misconduct against individual civil servants are determined through an impartial process based on consideration of factual evidence.
 The independent and statutory Public Service Commission advises the Chief Executive on the appointment, promotion, conduct and discipline of civil servants under the Public Service Commission Ordinance (Chapter 93 of the Laws of Hong Kong). - 1.4 The Civil Service Code sets forth the core values and standards of conduct of civil servants.
-It also sets out the general duties and responsibilities of civil servants in relation to officials under the political appointment system (hereafter referred to as "politically appointed officials").
+It also sets out the general responsibilities and duties of civil servants in relation to officials under the political appointment system.
 Civil servants should familiarise themselves with the contents of the Code and comply with it.
+Failure to comply with the Code may render a civil servant liable to disciplinary action.

-- 1.5 The Civil Service Code is to be read in conjunction with the Code for Officials under the Political Appointment System which all politically appointed officials are required to comply with.
-In this context, politically appointed officials consist of - - (a) principal officials under the political appointment system (i.e. the Secretaries of Department and Directors of Bureau) (hereafter referred to as "principal officials"); - (b) Director of the Chief Executive's Office; - (c) under secretaries (i.e. Deputy Directors of Bureau); and - (d) political assistants.

-The Secretary for the Civil Service, who is one of the principal officials and a Director of Bureau, has a special role as explained in sections 3, 4, 6 and 7 below.
+1.5 The Civil Service Code is to be read in conjunction with the Code for Officials under the Political Appointment System which all officials under the political appointment system are required to comply with.
+In this context, officials under the political appointment system consist of principal officials under the Political Appointment System (i.e. Secretaries of Department and Directors of Bureau), Director of the Chief Executive's Office, under secretaries (i.e. Deputy Directors of Bureau) and political assistants.
+Secretary for the Civil Service, who is one of the principal officials, has a special role as explained in sections 3, 4, 6 and 7 below.